RupakMukherjee/comp-py-2021/index.md

 <br/><br/>

-Below I post the codes that I have shown you *live-developing* during my lecture.
+Below I post the codes that I have shown you *live-developing* during my lecture to reproduce the above movie.

 Feel free to download and modify them as-per your requirement.